 - In the Private series, Reed is a Scholarship Student at the elite Easton Academy.
 Many of the girls hate her for becoming a Billings Girl despite being at the school on scholarship.

-- Gilmore Girls: Rori goes to a private high school and Yale thanks to some funding from her grandparents, but her family remains rather poor.
+- Gilmore Girls: Rory goes to a private high school and Yale thanks to some funding from her wealthy grandparents, but her family remains rather poor.

 - The Nanny: The entire show revolves around Fran Fine leaving Flushing to become the nanny for a rich Broadway producer's children.